-Students enrolled in the dual degree program must comply with the rules and regulations of each program and meet the requirements for each degree with the exception of the joint transfer of credits.
+Students enrolled in the accelerated degree program must comply with the rules and regulations of each program and meet the requirements for each degree with the exception of the joint transfer of credits.
 Students must complete the required core MPA courses and the Research Workshop course.
 The MPA program must be completed within six years.

 Employment of Full-Time Students

-All students taking MPA courses in the dual degree program must conform to the Law School requirement that any student who enrolls for more than 11 academic credits in a given semester (or more than five academic credits during a summer term) may not be employed for more than 15 hours per week.
+All students taking MPA courses in the accelerated degree program must conform to the Law School requirement that any student who enrolls for more than 11 academic credits in a given semester (or more than five academic credits during a summer term) may not be employed for more than 15 hours per week.
 This restriction applies to all paid employment.
 This requirement is intended to ensure that full-time students devote the time necessary to complete a rigorous joint program.

-The dual degree program is also open to part-time students.
+The accelerated degree program is also open to part-time students.
 The MPA course of study for part-time students will be extended to no more than 16 semesters and is to follow the same basic sequence as outlined for full-time students.